Houseplant Light Requirement Calculator

 High-light plants want the brightest indoor positions.
 Succulents, cacti, fiddle-leaf figs, rubber plants, and many flowering plants often need strong light to stay compact and healthy.
 In many homes, that means a south or west window, or a good grow light setup if natural light is limited.

-When the calculator says a spot should work well, that means the plant and window direction are broadly aligned.
-You should still monitor the plant, but you are starting from a sensible match.
-If the result warns that bright windows may require a sheer curtain, the issue is not that the spot is automatically wrong.
-It means the plant may prefer softened light rather than direct, intense rays on the leaves.
-If the result suggests supplemental grow lights, the calculator is telling you that the natural light is probably weaker than the plant prefers for long-term health.
+When you read the result from this houseplant light calculator, think of it as a placement cue rather than a permanent label for the plant.
+A favorable result means the plant and window direction are broadly aligned.
+If the calculator warns that bright windows may need a sheer curtain, the spot is not automatically wrong; it usually means the light may be too direct unless it is softened.
+If the result suggests supplemental grow lights, the natural light is probably weaker than the plant wants for long-term vigor.

 Think of the output as a placement recommendation, not a diagnosis.
 If a plant is already stressed, repotting shock, watering habits, root problems, pests, or temperature swings may also be involved.
 Light is foundational, but it is not the only variable in plant care.